 Through its approximately 20% stake in National CineMedia, Regal Entertainment uses that service as a lower-cost digital video and communications tool to digitally distribute in-theatre advertising and footage of live events.
 National CineMedia complements the company's business of renting out theaters for corporate meetings, seminars, and distance learning programs.

 As part of its strategy to participate in partnerships, Regal Entertainment jointly owns film distribution company Open Road Films with AMC Entertainment.

 Sales and Marketing

 A major part of Regal Entertainment's strategy to get customers out of the living room (where they are more inclined to watch DVDs from fancy home theater systems) and into the movie theater is through digital cinema.
-At the end of 2013, the company operated 7,305 screens outfitted with digital projection systems (up from 4,721 in 2010).
-Other amenities designed to lure moviegoers include stadium seating and the implementation of the 3D technology that goes along with digital cinema.
-In 2011 the theater chain completed its 3D deployment.
-It brings 3D screens to theaters through an agreement with technology provider REALD.
+The company has most of its screens outfitted with digital projection systems and stadium seating.
+The theater chain completed its 3D deployment a couple of years ago.

 An additional digital effort includes Regal Entertainment's proprietary format known as "Regal Premium Experience", or RPX.
 Auditoriums with RPX feature a 60-foot wide screen and a custom-built sound system.
 Regal Entertainment also has partnership with IMAX, and operates some 66 screens in the giant digital format.
 While IMAX screens are similar to the RPX format, Regal Entertainment is not ending its relationship with IMAX.
 It plans to grow its total count of RPX and IMAX screens.